-Seattle is a city of many neighborhoods: Eclectic, urban, outdoorsy, artsy, gritty, down-to-earth, or posh—it's all here, from the quirky character of the Seattle Waterfront and the eccentric "Republic of Fremont," to hipsters walking baby carriages past aging mansions on Capitol Hill.
+Seattle is a city of many neighborhoods: eclectic, urban, outdoorsy, artsy, gritty, down-to-earth, or posh—it's all here, from the quirky character of the Seattle Waterfront and the eccentric "Republic of Fremont," to hipsters walking baby carriages past aging mansions on Capitol Hill.
 There's something for just about everyone within this vibrant Emerald City.

-diversity lies in the topography: The city is a feat of environmental engineering.
+Indeed, part of Seattle’s diversity lies in the topography: the city is a feat of environmental engineering.
 When the Denny party arrived on its shores, "Seattle" was a series of densely forested valleys covered by Douglas fir, Western hemlock, and red cedar.
 Where SoDo (the stadium district south of Downtown) currently is was nothing but mudflats.
 Pioneer Square was actually an island of sorts where Duwamish tribespeople crossed to the mainland over sandbars.

+Indeed, part of Seattle’s diversity lies in the topography: the city is a feat of environmental engineering.
 Once Seattle started to grow, its residents literally changed the landscape.
 Massive Denny Hill once occupied the Belltown neighborhood, but it simply had to go.
-The multi-stage "regrade" started in 1899 and was completed 32 years later.
+The multistage "regrade" started in 1899 and was completed 32 years later.
 The Denny Hill Regrade was just one of dozens of projects; another equally ambitious earth-moving mission was the construction of the canal that links Lake Washington to Puget Sound.
-Today, the city is once again moving a lot of earth around with the construction of a light rail line across the city; it’s changing the look, feel, and energy of neighborhoods as a result.
+Today, the city is once again moving a lot of earth around with the construction of a light-rail line across the city; it’s changing the look, feel, and energy of neighborhoods as a result.

 It's hard to think of Seattle as anything but natural, though.
 After all, the city owes much of its appeal to its natural features—the myriad hills that did survive settlement offer views of mountain ranges and water, water, water.
-Outside of Downtown and other smaller commercial cores, Seattle's neighborhoods fan out in tangles of tree-lined streets.
+Outside Downtown and other smaller commercial cores, Seattle's neighborhoods fan out in tangles of tree-lined streets.
 Massive parks like Discovery, Magnuson, and Washington Park Arboretum make Seattle one of the greenest and most livable cities in the nation.
 From the peaks of the Olympics or Cascades to an artistically landscaped garden in front of a classic Northwest bungalow, nature is in full effect every time you turn your head.

 Taking a stroll, browsing a bookstore, or enjoying a cup of coffee can feel different in every one of Seattle’s neighborhoods.
 It's the adventure of exploring that will really introduce you to the character of Seattle.